4M0D/Exploring-The-Unreal/README.md

 We often meet complex numbers in high school, but rarely do we explore their functions the way we do with real ones.
 Euler’s formula is usually as far as we go — beautiful, but a little mysterious.
 This project is an attempt to go deeper and make sense of complex functions, extending the lens of calculus.

 **Exploring the Unreal** is a compact re-articulation of the ideas in *Fundamentals of Complex Analysis* by Saff & Snider.
 It closely follows the structure of that text but expresses the material in my own words — focusing on clarity, visual understanding, and the reasoning behind key results.
-Some exercises and formalities are skipped in favor of a more direct flow.
 It's meant for fellow students, especially those just stepping into the subject.

 ### Should you read it?
 This text assumes familiarity with basic single-variable calculus of real functions — since that’s the natural gateway to calculus on complex-valued functions.
 Earlier exposure to epsilon-delta limits and intuitive vector calculus (like in *Div, Grad, Curl and All That* by H.M.
 Schey) helped me while writing, but I’ve done my best not to make them essential for enjoying the material.